nigelhorne/Data-Fetch/README.md

 ## prime

 Say what is is you'll be needing later.
 Takes two mandatory parameters:

     object - the object you'll be sending the message to message - the message you'll be sending

+Takes one mandatory parameter:
+    arg - passes this argument to the message

 ## get